 Wikipedia on the problems with IGF-1:

-"It is now widely accepted that signaling through the insulin/IGF-1-like receptor pathway is a significant contributor to the biological aging process in many organisms. ...
+"It is now widely accepted that signaling through the IGF-1-like receptor pathway is a significant contributor to the biological aging process in many organisms. ...
 Reduced IGF-1 signaling is also thought to contribute to the ‘anti-aging’ effects of calorie restriction. ...
 The IGF signaling pathway has a pathogenic role in cancer.
-Studies have shown that decreased levels of IGF lead to decreased growth of existing cancer cells.
+Studies have shown that decreased levels of IGF lead to the decreased "growing" of existing cancer cells.
 People with Laron syndrome have also recently been shown to have a much lower risk of developing cancer."

-Neeb further mentions that consumers are not informed about the different effects of externally supplied vitamin D (cholecalciferol and calcium) and its role in the causation of breast cancer and osteoporosis versus active vitamin D (calcitriol) obtained through sunlight.
+Neeb further mentions that consumers are not informed about the different effects of externally supplied vitamin D (cholecalciferol and calcium) and its role in the causation of breast cancer and osteoporosis versus active vitamin D obtained through sunlight.
 He suspects the reason for this is that sunlight is free and doesn’t offer any business opportunities for the industry.

 After reading The China Study, Dr. Neeb changed over to a nearly vegan (some fish) diet, and he now swears by this “modern” diet.

 It is best to get your vitamin D from the sun.
 However, people in northern countries often get too little sun exposure.
 In 100 g of food, young salted herring contains 27 µg, salmon 16 µg, veal 3.8 µg, avocado 3.43 µg, and mushrooms 1.9 µg.
 For vitamin D, 1 IU = 0.025 µg of vitamin D3 = 65.0 pmol.
-IU stands for international unit.
+IU stands for an international unit.
 The IU is usually a randomly selected, reproducible drug dosage based on its effect rather than its amount.
 The World Health Organization defines these units.

 Since these facts are so contrary to the information provided by the food industry, government, medicine, and others, you may find them hard to accept unless you have already discovered this information on your own or you actually read the book, which contains overwhelming evidence from studies of many leading scientists.